tqtensor/plato-docs/getting-started/concepts/README.md

 ---
-description: Let's go through some of key concepts of PLATO Platform
+description: Let's go through some of key concepts of Plato Platform
 ---

 # Concepts